 Liquid Nitrogen (Cryo) freezers are essential for preserving critical biological material.
-A Cryo freezer provides storage below Tg (glass transition temperature of water) which reduces biological activity and is the best method for stable and secure cell preservation.
+A Cryo freezer provides storage below Tg (glass transition temperature of water), reducing biological activity, and is the best method for stable and secure cell preservation.
 However, in some parts of the country, recent developments in the liquified atmospheric gas industry have created supply chain challenges that have called into question the reliable supply of cryogens, compromising this critical form of cell preservation.

 CHALLENGES IN REGIONAL LN2 PRODUCTION PLANTS IMPACT BULK DELIVERY FOR CRYOGENIC FREEZERS.

 COVID-19 factors have dramatically increased the demand for breathable oxygen in hospitals and other medical facilities.
 Because plants are making more oxygen, their production of LN2 has been significantly reduced.
 The gas companies are operating under force majeure and reducing customer LN2 allocations.
 As a result, it is impossible to quickly ramp up overall plant capacity to address this demand spike, coupled with reduced transport cylinder availability, trucks for distribution, and operations personnel.
 For many, the once-reliable LN2 supply chain is at a breaking point.

 MVE FUSION – A STAND-ALONE CRYOGENIC FREEZER REQUIRING NO ONGOING LN2 SUPPLY.